 Note: If contractors need to close a pharmacy immediately, because they are prevented from providing pharmacy services due to staff illness or other reasonable cause, they may still do so (and without seeking NHSE&I consent) under other provisions in the regulations.
 Relevant advice is here.

 NHSE&I has indicated in the SOP that temporary closures may be granted for:

 - closure of a pharmacy in an area where there is minimal demand due to the Government’s social distancing policy (e.g. shopping malls);

 - pharmacies co-located with GP practice hot sites, dealing with COVID-19 patients, where patient access to the pharmacy is affected.

 Flexible temporary closures that may be requested from NHSE&I during an emergency

 New options for temporary closure and relocations are now available under emergency provisions in the NHS (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013.
 PSNC has brought together guidance and resources on how contractors can apply or notify the authorities if they need to close for any of these reasons – see Temporary closures during the COVID-19 outbreak.

 NHSE&I has stated that for temporary closures (not closed-door working), for instance where not enough staff are available to work, NHSE&I must be informed immediately.
-The pharmacy NHS 111 DoS profile must be updated, as must the NHS website.
+The pharmacy NHS 111 DoS profile must be updated (read more at: ‘Temporary closures and updating DoS’ section of the DoS webpage.), as must the NHS website.

 NHSE&I is encouraging cooperation between community pharmacies and GP practices in primary care networks, to deliver the best care, and protect and maximise the capabilities of staff across practices and pharmacies.